Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Why does tech have to be complicated?
 Take a perfectly simple example: that of a portable and “wearable” camera that documents what you’re seeing as you go about your business.
-But then all kinds of “tech” — accelerometers and sensors and smartphone viewfinders — gets added which drives up the price and complicates just using it.
-That’s not how Blynk rolls — this $130 retail time-lapse camera goes about its task in a simple manner.
-That task being to go along with you during the day (or night) to see what you see and record it for reviewing later.
+But then all kinds of “tech” — accelerometers and sensors and smartphone viewfinders — get added which drives up the price and complicates just using it.
+That’s not how Blynk rolls — this $130 retail time-lapse camera goes about its task simply.

-Blynk is small, black and used like a vertical black lego block.
-Using the attached metal clip, just pick a spot on your body, okay make that clothing unless you’re into painful piercings and have it hang on so that the lens is facing out like your eyes do.
-This is the part that’s vital, because there’s no sensors to change the angle of view from vert to horz, nor can you tap into the view from a smartphone app.
-There IS an app, but its purpose is to connect to Blynk for setting up how often a picture gets taken (as in every second, every minute or hour or any combo in between).
-If taking pics, it’s in time-lapse mode and, when AVi short clips video is concerned, that’s like using a portable webcam.
-Other settings to take care of first include having the white balance take care of itself or go manual for being in the shade or indoors under fluorescent, etc., as well as setting the compression rate that affects picture quality and for how long the camera opens its shutter for a pic (example: setting it for action scenes means faster exposures requiring more lighting or blurs will result).
-And for sure Blynk can be placed on any flat surface and used that way too —like maybe seeing just who’s making off with the good stuff from the fridge while you’re out (ain’t the dog).
+Blynk is small, black, and used like a vertical black lego block.
+Using the attached metal clip, just pick a spot on your body, okay make that clothing unless you’re into painful piercings, and have it hang on so that the lens is facing out as your eyes do.
+This is the vital part, because there are no sensors to change the angle of view from vert to horz, nor can you tap into the view from a smartphone app.
+There IS an app, but its purpose is to connect to Blynk for setting up how often a picture gets taken (as in every second, every minute or hour, or any combo in between).
+For more great cameras, check out the Canon PowerShot G16, Canon PowerShot SX730, and the GoPro Hero 7.

 I used the free computer software (PC or Mac) to connect Blynk up so what it had soaked up could be viewed and copied to the hard drive.
 Almost no learning curve to understanding how to use the software either — took more time to get it loaded up since it has to have Adobe Air already running.

-Blynk is pretty unobtrusive — that says more about how people today takes these things for granted, even if there is an LED indicator on it going green each time a photo is “snapped” (which can be turned off, fyi).
+Blynk is pretty unobtrusive — that says more about how people today take these things for granted, even if there is an LED indicator on it going green each time a photo is “snapped” (which can be turned off, FYI).
 But since you’re not fiddling around with it, just let it be and go about your thing.
 Then find out just what you’ve been up to later.
 Eases up on memory big time.